Jonathan Goldstein papers

 Scope and Contents note

-This collection contains correspondence, publications, books, photographs, newspaper articles, manuscripts, a CD disc (Box 2, Folder 12), and slides related to Jonathan Goldstein's 33-year teaching career at the University of West Georgia.
-Much of the material pertains to his research area of Jewish communities in Asia.
+This collection contains correspondence, publications, books, photographs, newspaper articles, manuscripts, slides, and a CD disc and other media related to Jonathan Goldstein's 33-year teaching career at the University of West Georgia.
+Much of the material pertains to his research area of Jewish communities in Asia and includes rare serials, retained in his papers, pertaining to these communities.

 Additional materials relate to speakers who he brought to campus as part of his teaching, including retired U.S. Marine Corps General and Congressional Medal of Honor winner Raymond Davis, photojournalist Robert Arnett, and “Enola Gay” navigator and retired U.A.
 Army Air Force Captain Theodore “Dutch” Van Kirk.